| Confidentiality, Privilege, and Child Abuse ReportingLeRoy G. Schultz*ABSTRACT: The child abuse reporting mandates are

 the dilemma between absolute confidentiality in treatment and the legal

 duty to report suspected abuse.
-Some of these suggestions are:
+Some of these suggestions are: 1) Only ongoing abuse should be reported.
+When the

 abuse is clearly in the past and the perpetrator is perceived as being no

+longer dangerous, a report should not be made.
 2) Therapists who treat child abusers on an outpatient

 basis should be required to report the identity only of the suspected